Title: A Proper Response

 At this point, the herdsmen flee back to their village where they report what has happened.
 The people come out to personally take in what they’ve heard.
 When they arrive, they find the man sitting there, clothed and in his right mind.
 I’m not sure why, whether from fear or anger, but they beg Jesus to leave and he obliges.
 As he boards the boat, the healed man begs Jesus to allow him to follow along.
 Jesus, however, refuses the man.
 And, instead of urging silence, Jesus tells the man to go home and share of the mercy of God in his life.
 And so he does throughout the whole region of the Decapolis (14-20).

-There are certain words that stick out: beg or begged.
+There are certain words that are repeated and stick out: tombs; bind, bound, could not be bound; beg or begged.
 I find that interesting.
 For me, this helped shape my message for this morning.
 Here are my three points: